Editor’s Note: This post has been updated with new content and links.

 Some general best practices:

-- Resize the image yourself (as opposed to having the browser resize it).
+- Resize images yourself, as opposed to having the browser resize it.

-- Compress the image in PhotoShop, an online compressing tool or even in Paint.
+- Compress images in PhotoShop, an online compressing tool, or even in Paint.

 - Experiment with different image file types (PNG vs. JPG) to optimize quality without sacrificing load times.